marisudris/Design-Patterns-In-PHP/Command/README.md

   fulfilling the _request_.
 Commands can be made immutable by allowing the initialization of the parameter fields and the _Receiver_ reference only in the constructor.
-- **Client**: creates and configures the _ConcreteCommand_ objects.
-It must pass all the necesary parameters and the _Receiver_ instance into the _ConcreteCommand_.
-Afterwards - the resulting _ConcreteCommand_ object can be passed and associated with one or more _Senders_ which call the _execute()_ operation on it.
 - **Invoker**: aka _Sender_, is responsible for initiating the _request_.
 It does so by triggering the _ConcreteCommand_ to carry out the _request_. _Invokers_ themselves don't create and configure _ConcreteCommand_ - it's the _Clients_